 Crowdsourcing delivery for faster, 1:1 customer returns

-The explosive growth of online retail in 2020 has only reinforced consumers’ demands for getting everything faster and freer; and along with it, it reinforced customer expectations for quick, flexible delivery and return services that cater to their needs.
+The explosive growth of online retail over the last two years has only reinforced consumers’ demands for getting everything faster and freer; and along with it, it reinforced customer expectations for quick, flexible delivery and return services that cater to their needs.
 While many retailers are ramping up same-day delivery, that same level of attention hasn’t been given to returns processes.

 But some retailers have started to think outside the box.
 Kohl’s has started facilitating returns of Amazon-purchased goods; Staples is now a return site for companies such as Best Buy, Target and Under Armour.
 Retailers such as Dollar General, Walgreens and Michaels are alternative pickup and drop-off sites for FedEx and UPS shipments.